10 Reasons Why It’s Difficult to live the Digital Nomad Lifestyle

 9. Where did all my friends go?
 Making friends while traveling solo

-The key is to be prepared.
+The key is to be prepared before you start your nomad living.
 Being part of online communities on Facebook where you can talk to others dealing with the same issues is essential.
 I have also personally found having a hobby like yoga, CrossFit, dancing or going to the gym can really help you get out and meet people.

 10. Look, this isn’t a holiday.
 No, I’m not lucky, this is a lifestyle choice…